 In Units 3 and 4 students complete four summative assessments.
-The results from each of the assessments are added together to provide a subject score out of 100.
+The results from each assessment are added together to provide a subject score out of 100.
 Students will also receive an overall subject result (A-E).

-Unit 3 Unit 4 IA1: Problem-solving and modelling task 20% IA3: Examination 15% IA2: Examination 15% 13.
-Examination 13/0 Summative external assessment (EA): Examination 50%
+Unit 3 Unit 4 IA1: Problem-solving and modelling task IA3: Examination 15% IA2: Examination 15% 1370 Summative external assessment (EA): Examination 50%